bendtherules/bendtherules.github.com/posts/function-name-binding.md

 function hello() {}
 ```

-For function statements, `.name` is simply "hello", i.e. string form of the identifier `hello`.
-For function statement, the name is always a string and it can't be a symbol -
+For function statements, `.name` is simply "hello", i.e. string form of the identifier `hello`. , the name is always a string and it can't be a symbol -

 ## Func expression and Arrow function